swagger-api/swagger-petstore/docs/Investigations/Capabilities.md

 - [x] PR based commits for web-portal changes
 - [X] Markdown and supporting content creation through web-portal
 - [x] User management and entitlement capabilities (Stoplight and fine-grained through github)
+- [ ] Submodules do not break studio, but resolution of submodules is not supported in studio -- supposedly desktop app plus github CLI works, but not like they think we want.

 ## Project structure table